OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ---
-title: Enable SSO in an Office Add-in as a single-page application
+title: Enable SSO in an Office Add-in using nested app authentication
-description: Learn how to enable SSO in an Office Add-in running as an SPA. ms.date: 03/20/2024 ms.topic: how-to ms.localizationpriority: medium
+description: Learn how to enable SSO in an Office Add-in using nested app authentication. ms.date: 03/20/2024 ms.topic: how-to ms.localizationpriority: medium

 ---

-# Enable SSO in an Office Add-in as a single-page application (preview)
+# Enable SSO in an Office Add-in using nested app authentication (preview)

-You can use the MSAL.js library (version 3.10 and later) to use SSO and run your add-in as a single-page application (SPA).
-This approach offers several advantages over the On-Behalf-Of (OBO) flow.
+You can use the MSAL.js library (version 3.10 and later) with nested app authentication to use SSO from your Office Add-in.
+Using nested app authentication offers several advantages over the On-Behalf-Of (OBO) flow.

-- You only need to use the MSAL.js library and don’t need to use the getAccessToken function in Office.js.
+- You only need to use the MSAL.js library and don’t need to use the `getAccessToken` function in Office.js.
-- There’s no need for a middle-tier server.
-You can call services such as Microsoft Graph with an access token from your client code as an SPA.
+- You can call services such as Microsoft Graph with an access token from your client code as an SPA.
+There’s no need for a middle-tier server.
 - You can use incremental and dynamic consent for scopes.

-The MSAL.js library (version 3.10 and later) supports SSO in Office on the web.
-To support Office on native hosts, such as Office on Mac and Windows, the MSAL.js uses nested app authentication (NAA).
-In this article you’ll learn how to enable NAA so that you can use SSO when running in an Office native host application.
+- You don't need to [preauthorize your hosts](/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit#update-azure-ad-app-registration-for-sso) (For example, Teams, Office) to call your endpoints.

+> [!IMPORTANT]
-NOTE: Nested app authentication is currently in preview.
+> Nested app authentication is currently in preview.
 To try this feature you need to join the Microsoft 365 Insider Program (https://insider.microsoft365.com/en-us/join) and choose the Beta Channel.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Register your single-page application